 Baphomet’s hands form the “sign of Hermetism” – which is a visual representation of the Hermetic axiom “As Above, So Below”.
 This dictum sums up the whole of the teachings and the aims of Hermetism, where the microcosm (man) is as the macrocosm (the universe).
 Therefore, understanding one equals understanding the other.
 This Law of Correspondence originates from the Emerald Tablets of Hermes Trismegistus where it was stated:

 “That which is Below corresponds to that which is Above, and that which is Above, corresponds to that which is Below, to accomplish the miracles of the One Thing”.
-5
+[5.
+English translation of the Emerald Tablet]

 The mastery of this life force, the Astral Life, is what is called by modern occultists “magick”.

 “The practice of magic – either white or black – depends upon the ability of the adept to control the universal life force – that which Eliphas Levi calls the great magical agent or the astral light.
 By the manipulation of this fluidic essence the phenomena of transcendentalism are produced.
 The famous hermaphroditic Goat of Mendes was a composite creature formulated to symbolize this astral light.
 It is identical with Baphomet the mystic pantheos of those disciples of ceremonial magic, the Templars, who probably obtained it from the Arabians.”
-6
+[6.
+Manly P. Hall, The Secret Teachings of All Ages]

-Each of Baphomet’s hands point towards opposing moons, which Levi calls the Chesed and the Geburah – two opposing concepts taken from the Jewish Kabbalah.
-In the Kabalistic Tree of Life, the Sefirot, Chesed is associated with “kindness given to others” while Geburah refers to the “restraint of one’s urge to bestow goodness upon others, when the recipient of that good is judged to be unworthy and liable to misuse it”.
+Each of Baphomet’s hands points towards opposing moons, which Levi calls the Chesed and the Geburah – two opposing concepts taken from the Jewish Kabbalah.
+In the Kabbalistic Tree of Life, the Sefirot, Chesed is associated with “kindness given to others” while Geburah refers to the “restraint of one’s urge to bestow goodness upon others when the recipient of that good is judged to be unworthy and liable to misuse it”.
 These two concepts are opposed and, as everything else in life, an equilibrium must be found between the two.

 The most recognizable feature of Baphomet is, of course, its goat head.
 This monstrous head represents man’s animal and sinful nature, its egoistic tendencies and its basest instincts.
 Opposed to man’s spiritual nature (symbolized by the “divine light” on its head), this animal side is regardless viewed as a necessary part of man’s dualistic nature, where the animal and the spiritual must unite in harmony.
 It can also be argued that Baphomet’s grotesque overall appearance might serve to ward off and repel the profane who are uninitiated to the esoteric meaning of the symbol.